By Martin Brungard

 Since the water pH and alkalinity are high after treatment in either of the processes above, the pH and alkalinity must be reduced prior to brewing usage.
 Aeration (to dissolve CO2 in the water) and/or the addition of acid are suitable for reducing the pH and alkalinity of the decanted, lime-treated water.
 Reducing the pH of the lime-softened water to under 8.6 through aeration or acid addition is desirable.
 The lime-softening methods above require time, special chemicals, and a pH meter to conduct successfully.

-There can be waters that may be ion-exchange softened and still be suitable for brewing.
+While the previous paragraph said not to use ion-exchange softened water for brewing, there are waters that may be ion-exchange softened and still be suitable for brewing.
 If the water has low hardness and suffers from elevated iron or manganese content, then that water may be acceptably treated with ion-exchange softening and avoid excessive sodium or potassium content.
 In general, if the sodium or potassium content of the softened water is below 50 ppm, it might be usable for brewing.
-Calcium should be added to the softened water to improve its brewing performance.
+Calcium can be added to the softened water to improve its brewing performance.

 4.3 Alkalinity Adjustment